-- This command stores size information about the table in the data dictionary, e.g. - The number of rows in the analyzed table. - The average row length in bytes. - The number of blocks that ever contained rows. - How full these blocks are on average. - How many different values each attribute has.
+- This command stores size information about the table in the data dictionary, e.g. - The number of rows in the analyzed table. - The average row length in bytes. - How full these blocks are on average. - How many different values each attribute has. - How many rows contain a null value in a given attribute.